ArkylTrulock/Analytics_VA/Python_Projects/Fashion_Retail_Sales_Data_Analysis/5_Prescriptive_Sales_Analysis/README.md

   - The overall high purchase frequency demonstrates effective retention strategies encouraging repeat purchases.

 - **Actionable Takeaways:**.
-  - Continue to nurture these high-value customers with personalized offers to maintain engagement and loyalty.
+  - Continue to nurture these high-value customers with personalised offers to maintain engagement and loyalty.
   - Analyse individual purchasing patterns to tailor marketing and product recommendations effectively.
   - Ensure communication remains consistent and relevant to sustain their high levels of activity and prevent churn.